-Target Shallow-water, precious-metal-rich VMS-epithermal system Location: Jalisco, Mexico Size: 232km2 Status: 100% Owned by Evrim and available for option Stage: Early Stage.
-Available for option.
+Target Shallow-water, precious-metal-rich VMS-epithermal system Location: Jalisco, Mexico Size: 232km2 Status: 100% Owned by Evrim and available for option Stage: Follow-up of drainage and ASTER anomalies on concession

 Cuale is a 232 square kilometre early stage exploration property 100%-owned by Evrim and prospective for shallow-water, precious-metal-rich VMS/epithermal deposits.
 The project is located 185 kilometres west of Guadalajara and 35 kilometres southeast of Puerto Vallarta in the Cordillera Madre del Sur.